kawtheressa/ecommerce-BNPL/README.md

 - **Disbursement Worker**: Executes scheduled disbursement calculation by 8 UTC in the background (using Sidekiq).

-### Technical Choices
+### ⚙️ Technical Choices
-The following are the primary design choices:
+The project follows a Domain-Driven Design (DDD) structure for clear separation between domain logic, application services, and infrastructure.

-#### Domain-Driven Design (DDD):
+#### Key Design Choices:

-The **DDD** approach was chosen to separate core business logic (domain layer) from application-specific logic.
-This structure simplifies testing and makes the application more modular and maintainable.
-The domains folder contains all entities and rules related to the business logic.
-For example, **calculator.rb** contains the core calculation logic for disbursements.
+###### Domain Layer:
+Located in the domains/ folder.
+Contains all core business logic like commission rules and fee calculation logic.

-#### Repository Pattern:
+###### Repository Pattern:
-Repositories (repositories folder) encapsulate the logic required to access data sources, separating domain logic from data access code, and making it easier to switch to different data sources in the future.
+Used to abstract data access logic and keep domain objects decoupled from ActiveRecord or external systems.
+Repositories are located in the repositories/ folder.

-#### Service Layer:
+###### Service Layer:
-Services in the services folder manage application **logic**, such as disbursement processing and report generation, maintaining a clear distinction from domain logic.
+Handles application-specific workflows such as disbursement processing and annual report generation.
+These services live in the services/ folder.

-By isolating business logic in services, we ensure that each service can evolve independently and remain highly testable  and reusable.
+###### Background Processing:
+Scheduled jobs (via Sidekiq) trigger disbursement calculations daily at 8 UTC using DisbursementWorker.